Many of us are using Elementor to build and design our web pages. But what happens if you can’t find the button to edit the page with Elementor?

 Custom functions are great for improving the functionality of your WordPress website.

-The advantage of using a function is that you can achieve similar results as when using a plugin but with a much shorter code.
+The advantage of using a function is that you can achieve similar results as a plugin but with a much shorter code.

 However, because WordPress and plugins are constantly getting updates, it is vital to stay on top of the functions and update them when necessary.